matintorkian/ROOT_Docs/README.md

 https://realpython.com/what-can-i-do-with-python/?utm_source=notification_summary&utm_medium=email&utm_campaign=2021-07-07

 `Hint`: ROOT files are seslf descriptive.
 Even in the case the source files describing the data model are not available, the information contained in a ROOT file is be always readable.

+To better understand the useful aspects of ROOT, visit: https://root.cern/about/